 Peter's professional interests lie in how the science community can become better connected with the public through improved public outreach and education.
 Since most funding is from public sources, the science community has a large vested interest in engaging in this type of activity.
 And since the future of our planet depends on appropriate uses of science and technology, the public needs to be informed and become a greater part of the process.
 Technology such as social media provides opportunities to improve these interactions and reduce the importance of the traditional industries in the middle.

 Current Role at Stanford

-Product Manager, Revs Project, Digital Library Systems and Services, Stanford Libraries
+Product Manager and Software Engineer, Digital Library Systems and Services, Stanford Libraries

 Education & Certifications

 Peter Mangiafico, Torsten Koehler, Jon Merril, Paul McGuire.
 "United States Patent 6789228 Method and system for the storage and retrieval of web-based education materials", Medical Consumer Media, Sep 7, 2004